 * Click here for rating key

-Prime One Twelve Restaurant Review: Located in The Browns Hotel (back in 1915, Miami Beach's very first), Prime One Twelve draws crowds that would have overwhelmed the neighborhood back then.
-The dining rooms are done up in sexy saloon-chic style, and the steakhouse fare is first-rate.
-The restaurant dry-ages its USDA Prime beef for 21 to 28 days and offers all the large, beloved cuts like T-bone, porterhouse and the like; you can also try a $20 Kobe beef hot dog or $30 Kobe burger.
-Sides are separate, expensive and irresistible, from broccoli rabe with chilies to rum-baked sweet plantains to four-cheese truffled macaroni.
-Chef-composed seafood creations---which include starch and veg sides---are prepared with no less love here, so the non-carnivores can derive their own pleasure with dishes like a fresh wild Alaskan salmon floating in a soft lemon nage, with asparagus and caper whipped potatoes.
-The vast menu delivers a load of knockout starters, too, which are sizeable enough to make a light meal on their own; try a salad of Fanny Bay oysters, spinach, frisée and smoked bacon.
-Desserts such as a runny-centered chocolate pudding cake with sweet cream and liqueured Amarena cherries bring a satisfying meal to a fine finish.
+Prime One Twelve Restaurant Review: Prime One Twelve is located in The Browns Hotel (back in 1915, Miami Beach's very first).
+Tables are a hot commodity, and forget walking in without a reservation.
+The dining rooms are done up in sexy saloon-chic style, and the steakhouse is still one of the most favored places to see and be seen in town.
+The restaurant dry-ages its USDA Prime beef for 21 to 28 days and offers all the large, beloved cuts such as T-bone, porterhouse and the like; you can also try a $20 Kobe beef hot dog or $30 Kobe burger, though the veal chop is typically the way to go.
+Sauces include horseradish cream or béarnaise, and among the butters are Gorgonzola or foie gras.
+There are also “accessories” (sides), which are expensive but irresistible, from creamed spinach or corn to fried green tomatoes and the almost-always-ordered five cheese truffle mac.
+Non-carnivores can derive their own pleasure with dishes like a fresh wild Alaskan salmon floating in a soft lemon nage, with asparagus and caper whipped potatoes.
+The vast menu delivers a load of knockout starters, too, which are sizeable enough to make a light meal on their own; try the sweet and spicy chicken wings or Hawaiian big eye tuna tartare.
+This spot is known for its dessert of fried Oreos.